stfc/PSyclone/doc/developer_guide/developers.rst

 .. autoclass:: psyclone.dependency_tools.DependencyTools
     :members:

-Here an example on how to use this class.
+An example of how to use this class is shown below.
 It takes a list of statements (i.e. nodes in the PSyIR), and adds 'OMP DO' directives around loops that can be parallelised::

   parallel_loop = OMPLoopTrans()
   # The loops in the Fortran functions that must be parallelised
   # are over the 'grid' domain.
 Note that the psyclone config
-  # files specifies the mapping of loop variable to type, e.g.:
+  # file specifies the mapping of loop variable to type, e.g.:
   #   mapping-grid = var: np, start: Ns, stop: Ne,  order: 0
   # This means any loop using the variable 'np' is considered a
   # loop of type 'grid'